• 5 min read

 Ejari registration is crucial for tenants and landlords entering a new tenancy contract.

-This process costs AED 155 (excluding VAT) if completed online, or AED 219.75 if registered through a real estate trustee centre.
+This process costs AED 155 (excluding VAT) if completed online, or AED 219.75 if registered through a real estate trustee office.

 Ejari Renewal Fee